open-compensation-token-license/license-token-website/wikisrc/cybersecurity-nf-ts-and-open-source-initiatives.md

 Cybersecurity NFTs combined with open-source initiatives create a resilient NFT ecosystem through:

 - **Ecosystem Resilience**: Multi-layered defenses against threats.
 - **Innovation in Security**: Rapid iteration and testing of security measures.
+Discover more about [blockchain security](https://www.license-token.com/wiki/blockchain-security).
 - **Standardization and Best Practices**: Development of consistent, robust security standards.
 For more on best practices, see [coding best practices](https://www.license-token.com/wiki/coding-best-practices).

 The integration of these technologies fosters a robust environment for digital assets, aligning with [ethical software development](https://www.license-token.com/wiki/ethical-software-development) principles.